xin-huang/dadi-cli/README.md

 ### Available demographic models

-`dadi-CLI` also provides a command `Model` to help users finding available demographic models in `dadi`.
+`dadi-CLI` provides a command `Model` to help users finding available demographic models in `dadi`.
 To find out available demographic models, we use

     dadi-CLI Model --names

-Then the available demographic models will be displayed in the screen
+Then the available demographic models will be displayed in the screen:

     Available 1D demographic models:
     - bottlegrowth_1d